GAGGIUINO/gaggiuino.github.io/docs/README.md

   > Arduino NANO based development has reached EOL, if its featureset is enough for your needs grab the code from [release-nano-final](https://github.com/Zer0-bit/gaggiuino/releases/tag/release-nano-final-v2)

-## Deprecations

-- **Pressure control**

-  > Pump actuation was switched from PWM to PSM and as a result, if PWM is preferred then `release-0.2.2` is the one to stay on.
-Static pressure control is only possible by using PWM as a result if there are no pressure sensing devices installed it's advised to stay on PWM.

-- **ACS712**

-  > As of `release-0.2.3` the hall effect sensor was deprecated due to its unstable work and configuration complexity.
-It is highly recommended to update to the optocoupler board that took its place as not doing that means being stuck on `release-0.2.2` feature set.

 ## Timeline

 <details>
 <summary>Initial (Click to expand)</summary>

-1. Purchase the parts listed from Ali and expect a wait of 21 days.
+1. Purchase the parts listed from Ali and expect a wait of ~1 month.

    Any parts purchased anywhere else are done so at your own risk (they've not been tested).